Roman conquest of the Iberian Peninsula: Lusitanian War and Viriathic War

 Lusitania was probably the area of the peninsula that resisted the Roman invasion for the longest time.
 Until the year 155 BC, the Lusitanian chief Punicus made raids into the part of Lusitania controlled by Rome, ending with the twenty-year peace made by the former praetor Sempronius Gracchus.
 Punicus obtained an important victory against the praetors Manilius and Calpurnius, inflicting 6,000 casualties.

 After the death of Punicus, Caesarus took charge of the fight against Rome, vanquishing the Roman troops again in 153 BC, revealing his banner in the battle, which triumphantly showed to the rest of the Iberian peoples how to display the vulnerability of Rome.
 At the time, the Vetones and Celtiberians had united in resistance, leaving the situation for Rome in this area of Hispania somewhat precarious.
 Lusitanians, Vetones and Celtiberians raided the Mediterranean coasts, while, to secure their position on the Peninsula, they deployed to North Africa.
 It was in this year that two new consuls arrived in Hispania, Quintus Fulvius Nobilior and Lucius Mummius.
 The urgency of restoring dominion over Hispania made the two consuls enter into battle within two and a half months.
 The Lusitanians sent to Africa were defeated at Okile (modern Arcila in Morocco) by Mummius, who forced them to accept a peace treaty.
-For his part, the consul Serbius Sulpicius Galba made a peace treaty with three of the Lusitanian tribes, and then, pretending to be a friend, killed the youth and sold the rest of the people to Gaul.
+For his part, the consul Servius Sulpicius Galba made a peace treaty with three of the Lusitanian tribes, and then, pretending to be a friend, killed the youth and sold the rest of the people to Gaul.